claytonkreisel/poke-react-exercise/README.md

 npm start

 /*
-the npm install command can take a while to run and it may appear to be hung at times.
-Give it a few minutes but if it doesn't ultimately work for you you can use npm update
+* The npm install command can take a while to run and it may appear to be hung at times.
-*/
+* Give it a few minutes but if it doesn't ultimately work for you you can use npm update */
 ```